Investor Relations

 About us

-DB Group, headquartered in Berlin, employs about 223,000 people (excluding DB Schenker).
-DB AG manages all business units as an operating management holding company and supports the business units through various central Group functions (including legal, corporate development, balance sheets, taxes and insurance, as well as finance and treasury) and administrative service units.
+DB Group, with its headquarters in Berlin, employs about 219,000 people.
+DB AG manages all business units as an operating management holding company and supports the business units through various central Group functions (including human resources, finance, legal, Group development) and administrative service units.
 In addition, operational service units as legally independent subsidiaries of DB AG primarily provide services for intra-Group customers.
-These include DB Systel GmbH, DB Sicherheit GmbH, DB Services GmbH and DB Kommunikationstechnik GmbH.
+These include DB Systel GmbH, DB Sicherheit GmbH and DB Services GmbH.

-DB Group is focusing on a shift in the mode of transport to rail with its Strong Rail strategy.
+With the Strong Rail strategy DB Group is pursuing the goal of a shift in the mode of transport to rail in the long term.
 To this end, we rely on integrated operation of transport and rail infrastructure, the economically and environmentally intelligent linkage of all modes of transport, as well as cooperation in German and European networks.
-As a prerequisite for the further shift in the mode of transport to rail, the highest priority is to increase operating quality with a view to increasing capacity.
+As a prerequisite for the further shift in the mode of transport to rail, the highest priority is to increase operating quality and improve profitability.

-The train operating companies (TOCs) in DB Group are legally independent companies with separate balance sheets and statements of income and thus comply with all unbundling requirements under European and national law.
-There is also a so-called functional unbundling, which guarantees independent decisions by DB InfraGO AG in relation to infrastructure access and fees.
+The train operating companies (TOCs) of DB Group are legally and economically independent companies with separate balance sheets and statements of income, and thus fulfill all unbundling requirements under European and national law.
+In addition, DB InfraGO is legally and organizationally unbundled, which guarantees independent decisions on train-path applications, train-path construction, train-path allocation and train-path usage fees.
 Reliability and stability form the basis of a high-quality infrastructure.
-The key cornerstone of profitable business is the sustainable financing of infrastructure.
-The Performance and Financing Agreement (Leistungs- und Finanzierungsvereinbarung; LuFV) makes a significant contribution to ensuring that the existing network is maintained.
-The LuFV is to be further developed into the InfraGO Performance Agreement (LV InfraGO).
+A key cornerstone is the sustainable financing of infrastructure.
+The Performance and Financing Agreement (Leistungs- und Finanzierungsvereinbarung; LuFV) makes a significant contribution to ensuring the maintenance and modernization of the existing network.
+The LuFV is to be further developed into the InfraGO Performance Agreement (Leistungsvereinbarung InfraGO; LV InfraGO).

 Organizational structure